Massachusetts Institute of Technology Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At MIT, approximately 11% of students took out student loans averaging $8,754 a year.
 That adds up to $35,016 over four years for those students.

 How Much Money Do MIT Graduates Make?bachelor's degree recipients from MIT make around $104,700 per year during the early years of their employment.
 That's great news for MIT students since it is 163% more than the average college graduate's salary of $39,802 per year.